bafyle/Facepage/README.md

 ~~~
 * Now you can install any python library you want without affecting your main python interpreter

-* From here you can install django and the dependencies into your new environment
+* From here you can install the dependencies into your new environment
 ~~~
-$ pip install django
 $ pip install -r requirements.txt
 ~~~